paytrail/documentation/content/legacy/rest-interface/_index.en.md

 REST interface has been deprecated and doesn't support advanced features like payment page bypass.
 We recommend using E2 form interface instead.
 {{< /notice >}}

-Paytrail payment REST interface can be used to create a payment with a server-to-server request and thus limits usage less than the form interface.
+Paytrail REST interface can be used to create a payment with a server-to-server request and thus limits usage compared to the form interface.
 With the REST interface, the payment is created in advance by sending payment data as an _XML_ or _JSON_ message over _HTTPS_.
 Service returns the response message in the corresponding format.

 We offer a PHP package for creating payments with the REST interface easily.
 You can import the package to your project with **Composer** like so: